 Osteoarthritis: The most common form of arthritis is Osteoarthritis.
 This is caused by wear and tear on the joints that may occur.

 Metatarsalgia: Pain in the ball of your foot i.e., in the arch that goes across the width of your foot nearest your toes.
-The area can become inflamed and very painful, sometimes with a tingling sensation.
+The area can become inflamed and very painful.
+Sometimes you may experience a tingling sensation in the foot.
+Furthermore, if you have any pain in your foot, please consult a Doctor.

 Bunions: A bunion is a visible bony bump at the side of the base of the big toe.
 The tip of the toe curves towards the other toes, forcing the base of the big toe to stick out.
 Some cushioning and protection can help relieve discomfort of a bunion.